 Producer/director Arthur Rouse and the staff of his company, Video Editing Services in Lexington, faced some intimidating challenges while producing a documentary on the civil rights movement in Kentucky.

 The first task was obvious.
 The stories had to be visual.
 It was, after all, a television documentary.
 So Rouse and his staff would have to track down archival film, video, and photographs and find people to interview about the struggle for civil rights for African Americans in Kentucky.

-“We got a lot of help from several sources,” says Rouse.
+“We spent quite a bit of time looking for primary source materials,” says Rouse.
 The Courier-Journal and University of Louisville opened their archives, and Rouse’s team worked with every archivist and museum in Kentucky.

 They also used national resources, obtaining artifacts from the Library of Congress, NBC, and ABC.
 As a matter of fact, Rouse says their request prompted ABC to dig deep into un-catalogued archives, where the researchers found all kinds of footage of the civil rights movement that they’d forgotten they had.

 Rouse also dug—figuratively—into the attics and garages of those who were prominent in the civil rights movement in Kentucky to find the visual evidence to illustrate their stories.

 “You have to ask people several times if they’ve saved anything,” says Rouse.
 “People always say they don’t have anything, but then the fourth or fifth time you ask them, they’ll say something about an old film in a box somewhere that nobody cares about.
 They don’t realize that what they have is a treasure.”